Reconstructing Jesus: Using Science to Flesh out the Face of Religion

 For being one of the most widely recognized men in the last 2,000 years, the true appearance of Jesus of Nazareth remains a mystery.
 Traditionally portrayed in western art as a be-robed, light-skinned Caucasian man with a tidy beard and flowing, light-brown hair, scientific analysis has changed perceptions of what Jesus may have really looked like—and it’s not the familiar face from Sunday school teachings.

-A British scientist teamed up with Israeli archaeologists to forensically recreate a truer face of the historical man who is believed to be the son of god in Christianity.
+Although this portrayal can only be as faithful to the truth as the portrayals from which it was drawn, others have tried to produce the face of Jesus using scientific means.
+Recently, a British scientist teamed up with Israeli archaeologists in an attempt to forensically recreate a truer face of the historical man who is believed to be the son of God in Christianity.
+And it had very different look to the one we are accustomed to.

 A White Man from Oxford